 Reading Information for Parents/carers

 Our school library is stocked with a wide selection of non-fiction and fiction books including many quality picture books.
 We are supported by School Library Service to ensure we choose quality literature that is age and ability appropriate.
-Again the children help select books for the library.
 Children come into the library at least once a week to change and renew their own library book which is a self-chosen book they wish to read regardless of their ability.
 During the school week children also use the library to support the curriculum in a variety of ways from researching a specific topic to learning about how to use a library search catalogue.
 Children have the opportunity to select reading as one of their Golden Time choices and we provide lunchtime clubs in the library through a reading club and a story sack club.
 The library is now open for early morning reading before school from 8.30 - 8.45 am.
 You are invited to come in and enjoy sharing a book with your child.

 Previously, we have offered early opening hours for our library where we welcome our families to embrace reading with one another.
 Our library was open daily from 8:30 – 8:45am for families to share stories and we are hopeful that in the near future this may continue.

 In our daily practice, all classes have a reading session to spend time independently reading.
 Whilst this is happening, it provides class staff with the opportunity to listen to individual children reading, recognise and celebrate strengths and address next steps, which are then shared with our families.
 From Nursery to year two, all classes are engaging in a daily guided reading lesson using a high quality text driver.
 This builds on the children’s comprehension skills including prediction, inference and the sequencing of events.
 As well as this, each class will have a daily story time to support reading for pleasure.
 During this time, the class teacher will read a high quality, engaging story ranging from The Little Red Hen to The Giraffe the Pelly and Me.